 Not recommended for beginners due to the high level of intensity and complexity.

-May increase the risk of injury if not performed with proper form or adequate rest between sets.
+May increase the risk of injury if not performed with proper form or adequate restbetween sets.

 Can be challenging to maintain proper technique as fatigue sets in.

 You can use these techniques sparingly to add variety to your workouts or target specific muscle groups.
 It's essential not to overuse them, as they can lead to overtraining and potential injuries.
+You also want to really focus on the mind-muscle connection with a lot of movements, rather than the volume or intensity you are doing.
+Make sure to leave at least a day's rest between sessions to give your muscles enough time to recover so that you can build new lean muscle mass as well as burning away your spare tyre.

 While many exercises can be adapted to drop sets, super sets, and giant sets, some exercises, particularly those requiring high levels of skill or balance, may not be suitable.
 Always prioritize proper form and safety when incorporating these techniques into your training.